PTPells/ptpedia/pkm.md

 http://wiki.c2.com/?WikiDesignPrinciples

 ###  On naming conventions
+For now, I'm going to go with "parts" of a "whole."
+Maybe at some point I'll come up with a metaphor that better represents what this all means to me, but for now "parts" of a "whole" work just fine.

 + [ ] What language should "list-like" documents be written in?
 YAML?
 Markdown?
 	+ See: Ben Balter's [Books](https://github.com/benbalter/benbalter.github.com/blob/master/_data/books.yml)
 + [ ] What kinds of notes/docs do I anticipate having?